alaframboise/geodev-devlab/README.md

 2. Sign in and redeem your voucher code for 1000 credits so you can use ArcGIS Premium services.
 3. Sign up for a CodePen.io account (JavaScript developers only)
 4. Labs Part I: Create a mapping app with the ArcGIS Platform
-5. Labs Part II: Explore and extend apps with ArcGIS functionality
+5. Labs Part II: Extend apps with ArcGIS functionality

-## 1. Part I: Create a mapping app with the ArcGIS Plaform
+## Part I: Create a mapping app with the ArcGIS Plaform

 These labs will show you how to take advantage of the ArcGIS Platform tools, data and map storage capabilities to build applications quickly.
 If you are new to ArcGIS, this is a good place to start.
 Be sure to follow them in the order below.